 - Inspection of the physical condition of equipment for flaws, cracks deformities, tears or any other visually apparent defects.

-- Inspection for loose knobs or switches, frayed or cracked power cords, loose or broken plug pin, loose power plug or any medical equipment with a two-pronged plug.
+- Inspection for loose knobs or switches, frayed or cracked power cords, loose or broken plug pin, loose power plug or any medical equipment with a two-pronged plug etc.

 - Complete performance test checking for appropriate lights or tones when unit is operated.
 If any problems are noted, remove equipment, tag appropriately and send for repair by an authorized technician.
 A plan for preventing future failures must be documented.

-- Electrical safety testing by a certified technician or biomedical engineer needs to be conducted at least annually or more frequently to adhere to manufacturer’s recommendations.
+- Electrical safety testing inspection by a certified electrician or biomedical engineer must be conducted annually in accordance with information provided through the manufacturer’s equipment manual.

 - Each piece of equipment.